Tag Archive | fathers

 Allow God’s great compassion to meet your heart’s needs today.

-What if you feel “less than” today?
+What if you feel out of place this weekend or feel “less than”?
 Nothing could be further from the truth!

 A quote I love and find very meaningful is: